 1,385 - the number of bags of mail delivered on board during the Queenstown stop.

-01:30 pm - the time Titanic raised anchor and set off on her first and last transatlantic crossing.
+01:30 pm - the time Titanic raised anchor and set sail on her first and last transatlantic crossing.

 2,825 miles - the intended distance of the longest leg of the voyage, from Queenstown to New York, USA.

-137 hours - the anticipated journey time of the journey from Queenstown to New York City.
+137 hours - the anticipated journey time sailing from Queenstown to New York City.

 116 - the typical number of hours taken to cover the same distance by the Titanic's rivals, the Cunard liners Lusitania and Mauritania (the idea that the Titanic captain ignored the iceberg warnings because he was trying to set a new time record is just one of the many Titanic myths that endures).